 Now, this is just one study.
 Replication (or lack thereof) would go a long way towards helping me sort this out.
 I don’t want people to be taken in; it makes me seethe to see desperate people throw money at charlatans.

 But even more so, I don’t want people to be in pain.
 Physical pain takes over your sense of self, and may actually permanently rewire your body’s pain signaling network, and not to good end.
-Pain sinks into every crack and crevice of your life.
+Pain envelops you like a shroud, pushing the rest of the world out.
 Everything else seems little, expendable, pointless in comparison.
 If I could spare a single human being that experience by sending them to a naturopath, would I do it?
 If I knew that it would work?

 What would be the right thing to do?